aka: Mister Exposition

 - In The Dresden Files this is the main role of the knowledge spirit Bob, with Harry asking "What was that thing that just attacked me?" happening roughly Once Per Book.
 According to the author, he made Bob inhabit a skull as a joke on a nickname possessed by characters who exist only to explain things - "talking heads".
 Harry himself also gets to exposit about magic a lot when he's around mundanes.

-- In Noob, Arthéon fills this role due to being the one the most interested in the game's background.
+- Arthéon fills this role due to being the one the most interested in the game's background.
 Sometimes Omega Zell needs to get him to stop talking.
 Ivy and Couette fill this role in his absence and are better at only giving the information needed to understand the current situation and nothing else.

 - In Those That Wake, the Librarian is this in the first book and its sequel.